I’m no fan of over-prescribing of drugs like statins, but this alarm is not too believable.

 Bottom line on statins

-Statins have plenty of proven side effects – like the risk of muscle pain, weakness, feeling tired and increasing the risk of type 2 diabetes.
+Statins have proven side effects – like the risk of muscle pain, weakness, feeling tired and increasing the risk of type 2 diabetes.
 On the other hand they do reduce the risk of heart disease.